ajovich/Professional-README-Generator/README.md

   ## Installation

-  * These are the following necessary dependencies needed to be installed prior to running this application:  Node.js and Inquirer npm package
+  * In order to run this application, please ensure node.js is downloaded.
+This application also utilizes the Inquirer npm package.

   ## Usage

-  * What are the instructions and examples for use?
-Use node index.js on the command line
+  * This is a command line application.
+Use the command line and run node index.js

   ## License